Cloud-SPAN/03genomics/_episodes/01-writing-scripts.md

 #### Uploading Data to your Virtual Machine with scp

-Open the terminal and use the `scp` command to upload a file (e.g. local_file.txt) to the dcuser home directory:
+Open the terminal and use the `scp` command to upload a file (e.g. local_file.txt) to the csuser home directory:

 ~~~
-$  scp local_file.txt dcuser@ip.address:/home/dcuser/
+$  scp local_file.txt csuser@ip.address:/home/csuser/
 ~~~
 {: .bash}